unChaz/sci-fi-5e/srd/monsters/beasts.md

 **_Keen Hearing and Smell_**.
 The jackal has advantage on Wisdom (Perception) checks that rely on hearing or smell.

 **_Pack Tactics_**.
-The jackal has advantage on an attack roll against a creature if at least one of the jackal’s allies is within 5 feet of the creature and the ally isn’t incapacitated.
+The jackal has advantage on an attack roll against a creature if at least one of the jackal's allies is within 5 feet of the creature and the ally isn't incapacitated.

 **Actions**

 **_Bite_**. _Melee Weapon Attack:_ +1 to hit, reach 5 ft., one target. _Hit:_ 1 (1d4 – 1) piercing damage.

+\page

 #### Killer Whale